emilymalecbrown/emb-static/posts/playing-around-with-peloton-api.md

 date: "2020-07-10"
 ---

-Slightly embarassed to admit it, but I was part of the wave of Peloton purchasers during quarantine*.
-It was getting difficult to run safely distanced from others or with a mask, and my (then fiancé, now husband) promised to also use it.
-Exercise my primary tool for managing stress, and something I am willing to invest in.
-So far, it has turned out to be a great investment.
+Slightly embarassed to admit it, but I was part of the wave of Peloton purchasers during quarantine.
+It was getting difficult to run safely distanced from others and with a mask, and my (then fiancé, now husband) promised he would use it as well.
+Exercise is my primary tool for managing stress, and the Peloton quickly proved to be a great way to channel the anxious engery that abounds during this time.

-I was surprised to find that one of the most motivating aspects of the bike and app was all the data it provides about your workouts.
+I was surprised to find that one of the most motivating aspects of the bike and the Peloton app was the data it provides about your workouts.
 On Reddit, I saw that some people were pulling data from the Peloton API and decided it would be fun to try it out for myself.

-*Update: I did sell in my recent move cross-country.
-Don't think it will be the last I've seen of peloton though.

 ## The API

-In doing my research I discovered the API is documented very thoroughly on [Swagger](https://app.swaggerhub.com/apis/DovOps/peloton-unofficial-api/0.2.3#/)!
-I was not familiar with Swagger and this was a great resource for learning about the API.
+During some initial research I found that the API is documented very thoroughly on [Swagger](https://app.swaggerhub.com/apis/DovOps/peloton-unofficial-api/0.2.3#/)!
+I was not familiar with Swagger and this was a great resource for learning about the API and publically available data.

 ## Getting a workout

+### Authentication

 Each request for your own Peloton data requires an expirable `session_id`.
-Here is the request I am making to get mine.
-The `session_id` in the response is used in all subsequent requests as part of a `cookie` header.
+You can make a request to retrieve the `session_id` using their authentication endpoint with your Peloton username and password.
+It is then as part of the `cookie` header in every subsequent request.

 ```javascript
 export const authenticate = async () => {